carlosgit2016/devops-challenge/README.md

 ## CIDR Calculator

 The app's name stands for RDerik's Interactive  CIDR (RDICIDR), this is an CIDR calculator.
-This project uses golang and its library net/http to serve static files that are under web/public folder.
+This project uses golang and its library net/http to serve static files that are under `web/public` folder.

 ### Execute the application
+> Note: The application expects `web/public` to be in a relative path
 ```bash
 PORT=3000 go run cmd/main/main.go
 ```